What's New!

 Roman Catholic Church some Christian communities whose rites and practices were not fully consistent with those

 established by the Council of Trent.
-For the education of Greek Catholic priests he built a college and next to it a church dedicated to St. Athanasius of Alexandria,
+He built a college for the education of Greek-rite Catholic priests and next to it a church dedicated to St. Athanasius of Alexandria,

-a IVth century theologian, who was highly regarded by the Greeks.
+a IVth century theologian, who was highly regarded in both the West and the East.

-The church, which is very similar to SS.
-Trinità dei Monti is attributed to Giacomo Della Porta
+The church, which has bell towers very similar to those of SS.
+Trinità dei Monti, is attributed to Giacomo Della Porta

 (you may wish to see it in a 1588 Guide to Rome).